danielp73/Community-Game-Development-Toolkit/docs/README.md

 ## Coming soon

-* VR pipeline for Meta Quest 2
 * Use video/moving image textures
 * Interactive text
 * Simple animated materials
 * Title screens and pause screens
 * And more...

 ## Long Term Goals

+* Create web-based database of projects created using the toolkit
 * Arrange and compose visual assets in an interactive game mode rather than in the Unity Editor
 * Create scene changes in an interactive game mode
 * --> provide workflow for avoiding the use of the Untiy environment all together
 * Arrange and compose scenes in VR
-* Create web-based database of projects created using the toolkit

 ## Examples
 ### The Raisin Truck Makes Raisins